 This acupressure method uses pressure points in the foot, known in Reflexology as the LV3 points.
 It’s on foot and is used to help with many problems beyond just insomnia.

-The Great Rushing, the other name for the LV3 point, is two fingers above the webbing that are between the second toe and the big toe, between the tendons.
+The Great Rushing, the other name for the LV3 point, is two fingers above the webbing that is between the second toe and the big toe, between the tendons.

 It’s on the top of the foot and responds to firm pressure that’s held for four to five seconds.
 Repeat the process for five minutes.

-Press on this location for 30 seconds, release it for five to six seconds and then apply pressure again for another 30 seconds.
+Press at this location for 30 seconds, release it for five to six seconds and then apply pressure again for another 30 seconds.
 Do this process for five minutes to get relief.

 The Inner Gate point is on the wrist.
-It were three fingers from the base of the hand and located between the tendons.
+It was three fingers from the base of the hand and located between the tendons.

 To help you relax and overcome insomnia, press on this spot for five minutes and release.
 It also helps relieve nausea and motion sickness.
 Repeat the process for five minutes.